Mary Baird Bryan

-Mary Elizabeth Baird Bryan (June 17, 1861 – January 30, 1930) was an American writer and suffragist.
-She was the wife of William Jennings Bryan.
+Mary Elizabeth Baird Bryan (June 17, 1861 – January 30, 1930) was an American attorney, writer, and suffragist.
+She was married to William Jennings Bryan.

 Life and work

-Mary Elizabeth Baird was born on June 17, 1861 in Perry, Illinois, the daughter of John and Lovina Baird.
+Mary Elizabeth Baird was born on June 17, 1861, in Perry, Illinois, the daughter of John and Lovina Baird.
 Her father owned a general store.
 Mary Elizabeth began attending Jacksonville Female Academy at the age of 18, called the "Jail for Angels" by locals.
 In 1879, a student at Illinois College named William Jennings Bryan met and began courting her.
 Bryan and Mary Elizabeth married on October 1, 1884.
 Mary Elizabeth would emerge as an important part of Bryan's career, managing his correspondence and helping him prepare speeches and articles.
 Mary passed the bar exam and learned German in order to help his career.